Canadair CT-114 Tutor

 The Canadair CT-114 Tutor (company model CL-41) is a jet trainer that was designed and produced by Canadian aircraft manufacturer Canadair.
 It served as the standard jet trainer of the Royal Canadian Air Force (RCAF), and later Canadian Armed Forces, between the early 1960s and 2000.

 Development commenced as a private venture by the company.
 On 13 January 1960, the prototype performed its maiden flight; a year and a half later, the Canadian Government placed a major order for the type.
 The RCAF would be the dominant user of the type, but a limited number were exported as well.
 Specifically, the CL-41G model, which was supplied to the Royal Malaysian Air Force (RMAF), served as a ground-attack aircraft up until its withdrawal.

 The Tutor served as the Canadian Armed Forces primary jet trainer from the 1960s up until 2000, at which point it was finally retired from this role.
 It was replaced by a combination of the newer British-built CT-155 Hawk and American-built CT-156 Harvard II until the retirement of the Hawk fleet in 2024.
-While the majority of Tutors have been retired, a small number are still being used by the RCAF’s Snowbirds aerobatics team.
+A smaller group of 11 Tutors were saved for the RCAF's Snowbirds, continuing to fly for 26 years until November of 2026, bringing to a close 66 years of service.

 Development

 Origins

 The beginnings of the CL-41 Tutor can be found in a decision by Canadian aircraft manufacturer Canadair to develop its own indigenous trainer aircraft as a private venture.
-The design was the product of the company’s in-house Preliminary Design department.
+The design was the product of the company's in-house Preliminary Design department.
 By August 1957, the basic configuration of the design had been completed, which was of a turbojet-powered, low-wing aircraft, complete with a tricycle undercarriage and a side-by-side cockpit arrangement.
 From the onset of development, the aircraft was intended to be a purpose-built trainer for providing elementary jet flight training, as well as additional training up to an advanced level.

-Early on, despite a lack of official backing for the endeavour from the Canadian Government, the Royal Canadian Air Force's (RCAF) Directorate of Training’s Jet Trainer Liaison Committee had closely engaged with Canadair; its involvement in the project had reportedly made a significant impact in the final design of the aircraft.
+Early on, despite a lack of official backing for the endeavour from the Canadian Government, the Royal Canadian Air Force's (RCAF) Directorate of Training's Jet Trainer Liaison Committee had closely engaged with Canadair; its involvement in the project had reportedly made a significant impact in the final design of the aircraft.
 Both the Canadian Government and Canadair committed financing towards the production of a pair of flight-capable prototypes, as well as multiple static airframes.
-This early manufacturing activity was performed in a secretive fashion at the company’s Plant 4 facility, which housed Canadair’s Missiles & Systems division.
+This early manufacturing activity was performed in a secretive fashion at the company's Plant 4 facility, which housed Canadair's Missiles & Systems division.